Horizon4/final-project-horizon/doc/sprint2/PB.md

 ### Story 11

-- As a developer, when a user searches for an itinerary and if no data exists in the database, I display a message in the front end to let the user know that there are no available itineraries
+- As a user, I want to be able to be able to easily create an itinerary in an intuitive manner so that I don't have to spend too much time figuring out the website.

 - Condition of Satisfaction
-    1. When a user searches for a recommendations, I should be able to show a message to let the user know that there are no available itineraries if nothing exists
+    1. When I click the Create button I want to be guided along the booking process

-- Priority = 4
+- Priority = 2
-- Point = 1
+- Points = 2